How To Stop Procrastinating

 Active vs Passive Procrastination

 We all procrastinate – because things that are hard suck, and things that are easy are fun.
-Think of the last time you told yourself you were “only going to look at social media for a minute” – and you looked up an hour later wondering where the time went.
+Think of the last time you told yourself you were “only going to look at social media for a minute” – and you looked up an hour later, wondering where the time went.
+In fact, many people seek out a career coach when procrastination starts to sabotage their professional ambitions.
+Whether it’s putting off applications, delaying major projects, or avoiding important career decisions, procrastination can quietly kill progress over time.
+A well established career coach doesn’t just tell you what to do, they help you understand why you’re stuck and how to build systems to stay consistent.
+Especially in competitive industries, developing strong action habits can be the difference between staying stagnant and moving your career forward.

 When we delay action on the things we know we should be doing, it’s easy to feel guilty and beat ourselves up.
 But did you know that there are actually two types of procrastination: active and passive?